 It’s never enough to say that you understand them fully because you were once a pupil like them.
 Well, that is not empathizing that is just reminiscing.

 If a pupil drops a bombshell in class, don’t get frustrated.
-For me, even though I know that it can be very challenging, I always exercise my maximum tolerance.
+Even though I know that it can be very challenging, I always exercise my maximum tolerance.
 I am the teacher in class but it doesn’t mean I am always to be followed.

 Of course, I have to give due consideration to the causes of things so as not to make the situation much worse.
 I walk in their shoes and I build empathy.

 Misunderstanding in the classroom happens.
 Some pupils may lose confidence and their willingness to learn.
 It is because we don’t know how to show empathy.

-I am just a human being and getting irritated and be in a bad mood is but natural.
-In this situation, I always think of ways on how to act and react to undesirable situations in the classroom.
+I am just a human being and getting irritated and being in a bad mood is but natural.
+In this situation, I always think of ways how to act and react to undesirable situations in the classroom.
 The way I handle situations will really make a difference in the teaching-learning process.

 6. Be a good listener

 My pupils in the classroom are not just mere spectators.
 They are not just there to sit and listen.
 They are not the only ones that do the listening all the time.
 I make them evolve.

 They are my fellow human beings and they are not robots.
 They have their own strengths and weaknesses just like I do.
 As a teacher, I also listen.
 This is my way of keeping a good connection with my pupils.
 I teach and I connect.

 When I listen to my pupil’s best expressions of difficulties and frustrations, I am given the idea of how to deal with them.
 I find it extra helpful for my students to learn and think effectively.
 I always find time to listen to them.
 They ask questions and I welcome them.